fernandoem88/react-hooks-in-callback/README.md

 # React hooks in callback

-> if you are looking for a solution to avoid context undesired rerenders, in order to improve your components's performance,
+> if you are looking for a solution to avoid context undesired rerenders in order to improve your components's performance,

 > or you are just looking for a way to avoid defining useless and repetitive hooks in your component just to pass their values in a callback (eg: onclick or a redux-thunk action)

 > you are at the right place

 This package will help you: